astoiccoder/gatsby-plugin-google-gtag-cookieconsent/README.md

 This is an altered fork of [gatsby-plugin-google-gtag](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-plugin-google-gtag).

-Since this might here the [README](./README.gtag.md) at the time of the fork.
+The [README](./README.gtag.md) at the time of the forking.

+You can find more detailed information in this blogpost [Cookie Consent with Gatsby and Google Tagmanager](https://stoiccoder.blog/gatsby-consent/).

 ## Purpose